redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 sudo snap install --dangerous --classic <snapname.snap>
 {{< / highlight >}}

 Redis will not start automatically, nor will it start at boot time.
-To do this, run the following commands.
+To start `redis-stack-server` in the foreground, run the command:

 {{< highlight bash >}}
 sudo snap run redis-stack-server
 {{< /highlight >}}

-You an use these additional snap-related commands to stop, restart, and check the status of Redis:

-* `sudo snap stop redis`
-* `sudo snap restart redis`
-* `sudo snap services redis`
+To stop Redis, enter `Ctrl-C`.

+Follow these steps to integrate Redis Stack with `systemd` so you can start/stop in/from the background:

+1. Edit the `/etc/systemd/system/redis-stack-server.service` file and enter the following information:

+    {{< highlight text >}}
+    [Unit]
+    Description=Redis Stack Server
+    After=network.target

+    [Service]
+    ExecStart=/usr/bin/snap run redis-stack-server
+    Restart=always
+    User=root
+    Group=root

+    [Install]
+    WantedBy=multi-user.target
+    {{< /highlight >}}

+1. Run the following commands.

+    {{< highlight bash >}}
+    sudo systemctl daemon-reload
+    sudo systemctl start redis-stack-server
+    sudo systemctl enable redis-stack-server
+    {{< /highlight >}}

 If your Linux distribution does not currently have Snap installed, you can install it using the instructions described  [here](https://snapcraft.io/docs/installing-snapd).
 Then, download the appropriate from the [downloads page](https://redis.io/downloads/).